 Robert blinked.
 “A ‘Savior?’”

-“And this will be the sign to you: you will find a baby, wrapped in an extra-large gray t-shirt in a blue 1997 Plymouth Voyager.”
+“And this will be the sign to you: you will find a baby, wrapped in an extra large gray t-shirt in a blue 1997 Plymouth Voyager in a place called Templeton.”

 Robert turned, granola bars forgotten, and ran back toward the temporary campground.
 As he approached, he spotted Ian and Lee, standing before their tents.
 “Guys,” he called, stumbling in his haste to return, “You won’t believe this!”

 But they were already talking as soon as they saw him.
-Lee, a tall teen with Asian features and camo trousers ran a hand through his short hair, shaking his head.
+Lee, a tall Asian, ran a hand through his short bleached hair, shaking his head.
 “Some guy in white just showed up.”

 Ian nodded, blue eyes wide.
 “And he glowed.
 That’s what woke us up.
 He, well, he glowed.”
 Robert knew his friend enjoyed science fiction novels and wasn’t surprised he latched on to that aspect of the encounter.
 “And he vanished.”
 Ian passed his hands over one another in a vague gesture.
 “Like that.”